 Common problem framing mistakes

-The seventh is failing to recognise a decision as a decision at all.
-Air New Zealand Flight 901 crashed into Mount Erebus in 1979.
-Two hundred and fifty-seven people died because amended navigation coordinates were never communicated to the flight crew.
-Nobody treated the coordinate change as a decision that required framing.
-It was treated as a data entry.
-That failure cost two hundred and fifty-seven lives.
+The ugliest mistake is failing to recognise a decision as a decision at all.
+Air New Zealand Flight 901 crashed into Mount Erebus in 1979 after amended navigation coordinates were not communicated to the flight crew.
+The coordinate change was treated as data entry.
+It was in fact a decision with consequences.
+Problem framing begins by noticing that a decision is being made.

 A problem framing canvas for leaders